-We would like to thank Ms Judith Goldstein, Legal Counsel from your office for her guidance and direction in clarifying questions pertaining to the manual and facilitating its completion.
-A special thank you must be given to POGO Senior Management, the POGO Information Technology Team, and to Ms. Kathleen Standring, (our Administrative Assistant), for all their assistance in writing, editing, reviewing and preparing this revised report.
+We would like to thank Ms. Goldstein and Ms. Minutti for their guidance and direction in facilitating the completion of this review.
+A special thank you must be given to POGO's Senior Management, the POGO Information Technology Team, and to Ms. Kathleen Standring (our Administrative Assistant), for their assistance in writing, editing, reviewing and preparing this report.